Localization of Gravitino Field on $f(R)$ Thick Branes: Localization of gravitino field with the coupling term on thick branes

-In the previous subsection, the {$f(R)$-branes are} generated by a single canonical scalar field.
-In this subsection, we will analysis the localization of a bulk gravitino in the Bloch-$f(R)$ brane model, where the Lagrangian density of the scalar fields is given by
+In the previous subsection, the {$f(R)$-thick branes are} generated by a single canonical scalar field.
+In this subsection, we will analyze the localization of bulk gravitino in the Bloch-$f(R)$ brane model, where the Lagrangian density of the scalar fields is given by

 The scalar fields $\phi$ and $\xi$ interact through the scalar potential $V(\phi,\xi)$.
-In the following, we consider the solution given in Ref.~\cite{Yu:2015wma}:
+In the following equations, we consider the solution previously given~\cite{Yu:2015wma}:

 where $\tilde{b}>2d>0$, and the scalar potential is